nmbr73/Shaderfuse/Shaders/README.md

 Only thing to take into account is that this way you don't get the latest development versions.
 Stable toys are bundled from time to time and integrated in Reactor when reviewed.
 You will find the Shaderfuses installed this way in Effects under 'Shaderfuse'.

-#### Installer
+### Installer

 Alternately to the Reactor package install, you can download a Fuse's '`*-Installer.lua`' installation script in case you want to quickly try out the latest version of a single Fuse.
 Drag and drop that script onto your Fusion workspace and follow installer's instructions.
 You will find Fuses installed this way in Effects under 'Shaderfuse (beta)' and node instances of such Fuses will have a '_BETA' suffix in your composition.

 If you want to try out multiple Shaderfuses this way, you can download all the latest installers as [Shaderfuse-Installers.zip](Shaderfuse-Installers.zip).
-Unpack the that archive and then drag and drop the installers of you choice onto Fusion.
+Unpack the that archive and then drag and drop the installers of your choice onto Fusion.

-### Usage
+## Usage

 In the Fusion page of DaVinci Resolve right click into the working area.
 In the context menu under 'Add tool' you'll find a 'Shaderfuse' submenu (resp.
 'Shaderfuse (beta)' for their variants installed using an installer).
 That submenu corresponds to the Fuse categories you see on this page and provides access to all fuses installed.